crisberrios/personal-blog/content/new-journey-new-blog.md

 ## The Short Version

 I'm alive and well!
-It's been a long journey since first began learning web development about 10 years ago (Mandatory shout out to Quincy at [freeCodeCamp](https://www.freecodecamp.org)).
+It's been a long journey since first began learning web development about 10 years ago (Mandatory shout-out to Quincy at [freeCodeCamp](https://www.freecodecamp.org)).
 I've been mostly focused on the .NET space and everything JavaScript, but I have even done some Java, PHP, and even ColdFusion!, though I don't list them on my resume.

 I had great luck finding an awesome company to join in the USA back in 2015, and have participated in a dozen or more projects since then: small assessments, multi-year engagements, and everything in between.